Tirtagangga royal watergarden is

 big South pond with the long Demon island in the middle.

-springs of Tirtagangga has always been regarded as holy.
-It is used for
+of Tirtagangga has always been regarded as holy.
+It is used for religious

 At certain celebration days the people